This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 By next Monday, before class, turn in two maps and a spreadsheet:

-- Map that includes which shows the net runoff layer for a 2.5 cm rainfall event for each watershed.
+- Map that includes which shows the net runoff layer for a 0.5 cm rainfall event for each watershed.
 The net rainfall is the layer that comes from rainfall, minus interception, minus surface absorption, with negative values set to zero.
 Include watershed boundaries on the map.
 As with all maps from now on, you should both turn in a pdf and export an image which you place in your Story Map.

 Week 9 - Resources

 Week's slides, Reclassification and Summarize by Zones to table, here